 I would also encourage you to combine this set of practice with real life practice using and counting money.
 Here are some ideas:

 - Take your kids to the dollar store and let them pick out gifts.
-Have them add up the total money they need, and then count their change.
+Have them add up the total money they need and do one of those nation21’s spot loan users reviews, and then count their change.

 - Take the family out for hot chocolate and ask your child if they can determine the total cost of everyone (you may need to round the cost of each cup to simplify for younger kids.
 For instance, if a cup costs $1.79, round up to $2 and have them find the approximate cost)